jross9/Wizard/README.md

 I have spent more years and restarted this project more times than I care to admit.
 However, after much contemplation and hesitation, I have finally decided to give it one last try and this time, I am going to make it open-source under the AGPL v3 license.

-The vast majority of time spent working on this project was in C#.
-However on this final attempt I will doing it in Python.
-I believe that Python is the most appropriate language for this kind of project.
+Most of the time spent on this project was using C#, but for this final iteration, I have decided to convert it to Python.
+I believe that Python is the most suitable language for this type of project.

 ## What is it?